1.2. Cover and inside

 - Charts and their data should be apt for interpretation by themselves without a deeper insight into the corpus.

 - Thus graphs and charts have separate numbering.

 - No retractions are allowed in the first line of the first paragraph of a given chapter.

 - Further paragraphs of the chapter, however, should have a 1cm retraction.

 - A paragraph should be longer than a single sentence (min.
 3 sentences) but should not exceed the length of a page.

 4.1.1 Referring to one item

-In case of more than three authors, all names occur at the first occurrence.
-Fekete, Fehér, Szürke and Barna, 1998), at further occurrences the first author’s name is followed by the abbreviation “co-auth.” (i.e. co-authors) (Fekete and co-auth., 1998).
+- several authors, one book: in case of several names, those are separated with a comma, the last two ones with the sign “&” (Fekete, Fehér & Barna, 1998).
+In case of more than three authors, all names occur at the first occurrence (Fekete, Fehér, Szürke and Barna, 1998) at further occurrences, the first author’s name is followed by the abbreviation “co-auth.” (i.e. co-authors) (Fekete and et al., 1998).